Basic-Data-Infrastructure/bdi-stack/connector/README.md

 - `bdi/deauthenticate` ensure the "X-Bdi-Client-Id" request header is **not** already set on a request for public endpoints which do not need authentication.
 This prevents clients from fooling the backend into being authenticated.  **Always use this on public routes when authentication is optional downstream.**

-- `bdi/connect-token` provide a access token (M2M) endpoint to provide access tokens.
+- `bdi/connect-token` provide a access token endpoint to provide access tokens for machine-to-machine (M2M) operations.
 Note: this interceptor does no matching, so it needs to be added to a separate rule with a match like: `{:uri "/connect/token", :request-method :post}`.

   Example: